strawberry-development/WIMD/README.md

 Have you ever wondering where is your data while seeding ?
 Me too, that's why there is WIMD (Where Is My Data), a Laravel package that enhances your database seeding process with monitoring.
 It provides real-time tracking of seeding performance, detailed metrics, and insightful reporting to help you optimize your database seeding operations.

 ## Warning
 **This is the first release and *not a stable version*.
 It is meant to showcase the current state of the project and its progress.
-Currently, the project works well on Linux distributions, but I have encountered several problems on Windows.
 Updates will be made.**
 Some features don't work yet and will be properly implemented in future updates.

 ## Requirements